Create a basic Data Flow

 Optionally remove some collections or add additional collections.

 To remove a collection, click the x in its table row.
-You can also click the Remove All button, but keep in mind that this button always removes all collections from the materialization, regardless of whether they're hidden by a filter.
+You can also click the Remove All button.

 Optionally apply a stricter schema to each collection to use for the materialization.

 Depending on the data source, you may have captured data with a fairly permissive schema.
 You can tighten up the schema so it'll materialize to your destination in the correct shape.
-(This shouldn't be necessary for database and SaaS data sources.)
+(This isn't necessary for database and SaaS data sources, so the option won't be available.)

-In the Collection Selector, choose a collection and click its Specification tab.
+Choose a collection from the list and click its Collection tab.

 The Schema Inference window appears.
 Flow scans the data in your collection and infers a new schema, called the